BiggoronSwordFighter/FlipsAutoPatcher/README.txt

 This is a third party tool extension for flips.exe that's used for auto patching ROMs.
-To build you'll need to add flips.exe to the root folder (where you find main.py), then you'll run the files "setup1.bat" and "setup2.bat" in order.
-After doing so, you'll find FlipsAutoPatcher-v1.2.2.EXE in the "/dist/" directory, copy the contents of the dist folder wherever you want.
+To build you'll need to make sure to add "flips.exe" inside the "/flips/" directory, then run "build.bat".
+After doing so, you'll find "FlipsAutoPatcher-v2.0.0.exe" in the "/dist/" directory, copy the contents of the dist folder wherever you want.

 v2.0.0
 FlipsAutoPatcher-main/